 Students wishing to pursue the Certificate in Middle Eastern and African Studies must apply through Undergraduate Student Services in the Faculty of Arts by the application deadline for graduation (see §11).

-Students may pursue the Certificate in Middle Eastern and African Studies by fulfilling existing requirements in their respective disciplines and by completing ★24 from the following:
+Students may pursue the Certificate in Middle Eastern and African Studies by fulfilling existing requirements in their respective disciplines and by completing ★24 senior level MEAS and/or cross-listed courses including MEAS 200 and a 300-level MEAS.